William Stark (loyalist)

 William Stark (1 April 1724 – 18 May 1782) was a Revolutionary War era officer.
-He was the brother of celebrated Revolutionary war hero John Stark.
+He was the brother of John Stark.

 Early life

 Stark was born in Londonderry, New Hampshire.

 He was with his brother John Stark, David Stinson and Amos Eastman, hunting along the Baker River, a tributary of the Pemigewasset River, on 28 April 1752, when John Stark and Amos Eastman were captured and David Stinson was killed by Abenaki Indians.
 William escaped in his canoe after being warned by his brother.

 Career

 During the French and Indian War Stark commanded a company of Rogers' Rangers in northern New York and Nova Scotia where he served under James Rogers.
 He took part in the assaults on Fortress Louisbourg in 1758, the St. John River Campaign and Battle of the Plains of Abraham in 1759, where he served as a Major for General James Wolfe.
 In the painting by Benjamin West titled "The Death of General Wolfe", Major William Stark is seen holding the mortally wounded General in cradle.
 Major William Stark was essential in the British triumph and was a pathfinder leading the Royal troops from riverside to the Field of Abraham, high above.
 Early in the American Revolution, Stark did not join the New Hampshire Militia forces in the Siege of Boston, but the sounds of the Battle of Bunker Hill could be heard at his home in Dunbarton, New Hampshire, and he left on his swiftest horse to fight, but he arrived too late and the battle had already ended.

 Both General John Sullivan and Colonel Jonathan Moulton recommended Stark to command the new regiment being raised in New Hampshire for service with the Continental Army in the invasion of Canada, but the New Hampshire General Assembly gave the command to Timothy Bedel, a former subordinate of Stark's.
 Stark, feeling ill-used by his home state, left for New York City, which was occupied by the British Army, and offered his services to them.
 The British made him a lieutenant colonel of Loyalist troops.

 Stark's property in New Hampshire was confiscated by the revolutionary government.

 Rick Holmes, of Derry News 1 Aug 2013, Derry, New Hampshire wrote: